tesserakh/articlefeeds/README.md

 ## Usage

-AWS blog, Hashnode, DZone, etc. can use topic, tag, or category as an input.
+AWS blog, Azure blog, Hashnode, DZone, etc. can use category, tag, or topic as an input.
 See blog list table for detail.
 Below is sample for AWS blog:

 ```python